|

 Notes

-Variations - If you're crunched for time, you can press the mixture into a cookie sheet, refrigerate for at least 2 hours and cut into bars.
-The bars will have to be refrigerated after cutting to retain their shape well.
+Variations - For granola bars, press the mixture into a cookie sheet, refrigerate for at least 2 hours and cut into bars.

 Nutrition Information: